 You don't have to be an academic or a librarian to use archival materials.
 Archives are maintained for the purpose of preserving and sharing documents.
 Find an archive that relates to your period and subject.
 I did most of my archival research at the Center for Jewish History in New York where the American Jewish Historical Society has the archives of the Hebrew Orphan Asylum.
 I found amazing information at the New York Academy of Medicine Library, and they later invited me to write a blog post about my research for the novel.
 But I’ve also used both paper and digital collections at the New York Public Library and materials from the Lesbian Herstory Archives in Brooklyn.
 When you use archival materials, look for quirky details and be open to inspiration.

 3. Study old pictures.

 Evocative historical writing is made up of more than facts and figures.
 By examining old pictures—either paintings or photographs—you can glean impressions that inspire your imagination and details that populate your descriptions.
-Many digital archives are now coming online, making this aspect of historical research easier than every before.
+Many digital archives are now coming online, making this aspect of historical research easier than ever before.
 I relied on the New York Public Library’s Old New York collection, where you can see a photograph of the Hebrew Orphan Asylum.
 I also used the Beck Archives Photograph Collection at the University of Denver, where I saw a photograph that informed my description of heliotherapy (a real treatment for tuberculosis) and inspired my fictional Hospital for Consumptive Hebrews.
 The photograph below of a dormitory at the Hebrew Orphan Asylum was crucial for the setting of several important scenes in the novel.

 4. Go on location.